amblelabs/ait-wiki/content/datapacks/exteriors.md

 }
 ```

-## Biome Overlays

-Biome overlays appear when you land in certain biomes.
-They are only visual and don't actually affect gameplay and there's a good amount of them, and you can add them to your custom exterior.

 ## Translating Your Exterior

 You are probably wondering why (in the monitor) your tardis is called something like `exterior.(namespace).(exterior_name)`.
 Well that is because it is NOT translated, here is how to.
 (FYI you can replace `en_us.json` with the name of any language you use, [see that list here](https://minecraft.wiki/w/Language))